GabrielleTusberg/191-work/HW-4/ReadMe.md

 -----

 ## What I learned
-- I learned how setup and draw are different, setup runs only once while draw runs several times
-- How to move an image with code
+-I learned how setup and draw are different, setup runs only once while draw runs several times -How to move an image with code
-- How to set variables
+-How to set variables
-- How to map the background color
+-How to map the background color

 ### What helped
 Watching those videos really helped me.
 Its nice to have a reference to talk you through it when a professor or outside help isn't available.